Read this review of all the bathrooms at Lighthaven Building A RIGHT NOW!

 “We’re all born with an expiration date.
 No one lasts forever.
 Life is nothing but a grace period for turning our genetic material into the next generation.”

 What can I say about The Boss?
 She is upstairs in Building A nestled between several guest rooms.
 Her floor is black marbled tile.
 She’s got a white marble panel accent wall.
 Her lighting is a sophisticated cloud ceiling concealing a full perimeter cove light supported by full dim to warm controls.
 She’s got two reasonably sized…. windows.
 Put simply The Boss is just better than the other three bathrooms in Aumann.
 She’s the synthesis of function and elegance, beautiful and practical.
 She’s got a full towel shelf.
 She’s got a hanger for your clothes.
 She’s got a bidet but she’s not stupid and arrogant about it like Solidus is.
 She’s got something you wouldn’t even think to want in a bathroom, a full length white board wall, where this author left his distinct mark.
-If there’s anything you need with regards to toiletries you can find it in the large cabinet just outside the door.
+A multitudinous array of toiletries can be found in the large cabinet just outside the door.
 The Boss WILL take care of you.
-Yet, my time in her was strange.
+Yet my time in her was strange.
 When I took my clothes off and popped a window open for ventilation (no overhead vent, she’s old-school) and stood beneath the waterfall shower head I could see the street outside.
 This combined with the general open design of the shower area induced in me a feeling that I was being an exhibitionist; that I was showering out in the open above the street below.
 No boundaries like the Earth itself.
 After I stepped out of the shower I weighed myself on the scale under the towel shelf.
 157.8 pounds.
 “Buddy, you are not doing well,” I thought to myself.
 When life ends, it gives off a final lingering aroma.
 In The Boss that lingering aroma is Poo-Pourri, Before-You-Go toilet spray… Original Citrus.

 Stay vigilant for the next part of this series where I will travel the depths and heights of Bayes in search of new restroom revelations and maybe even… take a bath!